linz/basemaps/docs/api/empty-tiles.md

 ## 204 No Content

-return HTTP 204 No Content with no body
+Return HTTP `204 No Content`, with no body

 Pros: